diogodcarvalho/ml-pic-collision-operators/README.md

 To access an interactive MLFlow UI which shows the existing logged experiments you need to do as follows.

-For a remote machine run an mlflow server in the background with:
+First you need to start an mlflow server in the machine where the data is stored with:

 ```
 mlflow server --host 127.0.0.1 --port 8088 \